Mickie James Talks WWE Women’s Revolution, Her Country Music Career, And Chasing Dreams

 After starting her wrestling career in the indies in 1999, Mickie James’ athletic ability and charisma skyrocketed her to the WWE just a handful of years later.
-She had a memorable debut with the company in 2005 and was immediately placed in an angle with the women’s champion Trish Stratus.
+She had a memorable debut with the company in 2005 and was immediately placed in an angle with the women’s champion, Trish Stratus.
 Just six months later, at WrestleMania 22, James defeated Stratus for her first of six WWE Championship runs.
 A major influence in the women’s movement of the mid-2000s, she returned to the WWE in 2017 and is, yet again, an influence in a women’s revolution.

 More than just a talent in the squared circle, Mickie James is gifted outside of the ring as well.
 She has acted in several TV shows, including Psych, and has a deep passion for music.
-An accomplished country singer, she has released two full-length albums—Strangers & Angels and Somebody’s Gonna Pay—and has released several singles, including the recent “Left Right Left” featuring the Ying Yang Twins.
+An accomplished country singer, she has released two full-length albums, Strangers & Angels and Somebody’s Gonna Pay, and has released several singles, including the recent “Left Right Left” featuring the Ying Yang Twins.

 A member of the Powhatan tribe, Mickie James is fervent about her Native American heritage.
 Her passion for her music and her heritage came together in perfect harmony when she was honored at the 2017 Native American Music Hall of Fame, where the award-winning artist garnered Song of the Year honors for her 2016 single, “Shooting Blanks.”
 Whether it’s through her lifelong love for professional wrestling, her Powhatan heritage, her music career, or how she continues to be an inspiration for millions, Mickie James is the personification of passion.